How Long Does a Pool Drain and Refill Take? (Honest Timelines for Fresno Homeowners)

 Do not leave the pool unattended while refilling

 An overflowing pool is a significant problem.
-The structural and water damage from overflow can be substantial, and the wasted water in Fresno's water-scarce environment is worth taking seriously.
+The structural and water damage from overflow can be substantial, and the wasted water is worth taking seriously given Fresno's water conservation rules.
 Stay on property and check water levels regularly throughout the refill.
 Set a timer to remind yourself every hour.

 Fresno water cost consideration